ojasmaniyar5/ojasmaniyar5/README.md

 🏷️ **EXPERIENCE** :
 .
 I have worked as a Sales Associate T1 at Prompt Personnel Private Limited for the past 1 years.
 During my time there, I have worked on a variety of projects, including Marketing, Staff Management and Customer Support.
-In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech, CodSoft Interns and currently working with BooksGuide as a Co-Founder.
+In Programming Experience, I have worked as a web developer for 1 month Internship's on various project under Prodigy InfoTech, CodSoft Interns and currently working on BooksGuide Website as a Web Developer and DataBase Manager.

 🏆 **INTERNSHIPS** : .
 Prodigy InfoTech || CodSoft Interns.